inhouse-work/protos/README.md

 A protos component follows some conventions that make them easy to work with as components in your app.

-Every UI component library will have a tension between being too general or narrow to be useful.
+Every UI component library will have a tension between being too general to fit in your app or too narrow to be useful.
 Making components that look good out of the box can make them hard to customize.

-We try and resolve this tensions by making the components have a minimal style that can be easily overridden using some ergonomic conventions.
+We try and resolve this tension by making these components have a minimal style that can be easily overridden using some ergonomic conventions.

 There are 3 core conventions: